cheran2017/Laravel-57-Lara-Datatable/README.md

 ## Steps
 - Download the source
 - Run Composer install
-- Run php artisan migrate
+- Run php artisan migrate --seed
 - Register a user
 - Login and start using curd